raehik/binrep/README.md

 ### Performant primitives
 Parsing uses András Kovács' [flatparse][gh-flatparse] library.
-Serializing is via Fumiaki Kinoshita's [mason][gh-mason] library.
-These are about as fast as you can get in 2022.
+Serializing is via my custom non-reallocating serialization library bytezap.
+These approximate the upper limit to performance.

+Non-reallocating serializers are heavily limited compared to regular ones such as Fumiaki Kinoshita's high-performance [mason][gh-mason]

 We only define serializers for validated types, meaning we can potentially skip safety checks, that other serializers would do.
 Except we still do them, but validation is an explicitly required step before serialization.

+Note that there is room for faster flatparse
+Fumiaki Kinoshita's [mason][gh-mason] library.
+These are about as fast as you can get in 2022.

 *This might change if we start to support weirder binary representations, specifically offset-based data.*